mzsv/42FT_IRC/README.md

 5. [Acknowledgments](#acknowledgments)

 ## Overview
 ft_42 IRC Server is a custom-built Internet Relay Chat server designed to provide a robust and feature-rich communication platform.
 It adheres to the IRC protocol, allowing clients to connect, join channels, send messages, and interact in real-time.
+Moreover, it requires knowledge of how UNIX sockets work and networking.

 This project involves the development of an IRC server in C++98 with the following requirements:
 - The server must handle multiple clients simultaneously without hanging.